-- Baseball is a game of adjustments and our approach is similar to the Slime Mode’s ability to maneuvered using what they call “a discipline mode of inquiry.”
-Sounding better..right?
+- A Slime Mode’s has the ability to maneuver using what they call “a discipline mode of inquiry.”

 Until next Blog, You mind if I call you “Slime?”